Confiscating mobile phones / Police / Police in schools

 When can a police officer confiscate a pupil’s mobile phone?

-An ordinary police officer can only confiscate (in this context, we would use the term “seize”) a mobile phone when they have reasonable grounds to believe that it contains evidence in relation to an offence which is under investigation.
+An ordinary police officer can only confiscate (“seize” in this context) a mobile phone when they have reasonable grounds to believe that it contains evidence in relation to an offence which is under investigation.
 It cannot be seized simply as part of a stop and search, or in relation to breaking school rules.
 This is also true for SSPOs who haven’t been given specific powers under their Partnership agreement.

-If your phone is seized as part of an investigation, we would recommend contacting a solicitor with expertise in criminal defence, as this is a complex area.
+If your phone is seized as part of an investigation, you should contact a criminal defence solicitor.

 What are my rights on this?